tanyonghe/MQTT-HomeSecure/README.md

 ## Basic Features

-1. Data collection (logs and images) from sensor modules (RPi Camera, PIR Motion, Temperature and Humidity) - YH
+1. Data collection (logs and images) from sensor modules (RPi Camera, PIR Motion, Temperature and Humidity)
-2. Format JSON objects from collected data - YH
+2. Format JSON objects from collected data
-3. MQTT protocol from MQTT broker and data sensors to MQTT client - YH
+3. MQTT protocol from MQTT broker and data sensors to MQTT client
-4. Storage of data logs and captured images from data sensors - YH
+4. Storage of data logs and captured images from data sensors
-5. UI for displaying logged data on localhost website - YH
+5. UI for displaying logged data on localhost website
-6. Enhanced messaging reliability and persistence with MQTT protocol - YH
+6. Enhanced messaging reliability and persistence with MQTT protocol
-- disconnected clients can still receive lost messages sent during the disconnection upon reconnecting
+   * Disconnected clients can still receive lost messages sent during the disconnection upon reconnecting
-7. Configured Mosquitto MQTT broker to use TLS security protocol - YH
+7. Configured Mosquitto MQTT broker to use TLS security protocol
-- provides end-to-end communications security over MQTT protocol to prevent eavesdropping, tampering and message forgery
+   * Provides end-to-end communications security over MQTT protocol to prevent eavesdropping, tampering and message forgery
-- requires personalized setup by users (refer to the TLS Security section)
+   * Requires personalized setup by users (refer to the TLS Security section)

 ### Enhanced Messaging Reliability and Persistence
 This was set up by ensuring client had a unique client_id that can be identified by the broker as an existing subscriber.